votasslice/votasslice/0x00-votas/README.md

-This is the first repository I ever created, it was opened about a year ago due to my interest in Software Engineering.
-WIth ALX Software Engineering program, I am now ready to start this fully
+This is the first repository I ever created
+It was opened about a year ago due to my interest in Software Engineering.
+WIth ALX Software Engineering program, I am now ready to start this fully.